Your Mini Basket

 - Listen comfortably at high volumes

-If you’re a Sonos user on a budget however, the Sonos One (Gen 2) is steam and moisture resistant, meaning you can position this on a shelf or the wall of your bathroom using the dedicated Flexson wall mount.
+If you’re a Sonos user on a budget, however, the Sonos One (Gen 2) is steam and moisture resistant, meaning you can position this on a shelf or the wall of your bathroom using the dedicated Flexson Sonos one wall mount.

 It also has Amazon Alexa and Google Assistant built right into the speaker, so it’s like having an Echo Dot or Google Home, but on steroids with Sonos’ famous sound quality.

 All you’ll need to do is run mains power to it.
 Many customers run this from a spur in the wall leading back to a socket from an adjoining room.